David2491/Agenda/README.md

 # Agenda
 A time scheduling application that lets you know when you should leave, to reach events on time.
+It uses the Google Maps and Directions API to gather information on travel times, and keeps the use informed on this information, so they can make the appropriate decisions.

+## Installation
+To run this project, Visual Studio 2022 is required.
+Specficically the .Net Maui UI development workload is required.
+Once installed this project can be opened in Visual Studio.
+It is important to supply your own API keys.
+The file "Agenda/Platforms/Android/AndroidManifest.xml" requires the [Google Maps SDK for Android](https://developers.google.com/maps/documentation/android-sdk?_gl=1*nramr2*_up*MQ..*_ga*MTA0MTg5MjAzMS4xNzM0OTY4OTc2*_ga_NRWSTWS78N*MTczNDk2ODk3Ni4xLjEuMTczNDk2ODk3Ny4wLjAuMA..)
+API Key and the file "Agenda/SQL Classes/MapsHelper.cs" requires the [Google Directions](https://developers.google.com/maps/documentation/directions?_gl=1*alld8d*_up*MQ..*_ga*MTIxMzgyNTY0OS4xNzM0OTY5MTYy*_ga_NRWSTWS78N*MTczNDk2OTE2Mi4xLjEuMTczNDk2OTE2Mi4wLjAuMA..)
+API Key.
+Once this has been completed, the project can be built and run.